HariSekhon/Knowledge-Base/consul.md

 -node myName set node name explicitly (if hostname has a dot DNS queries won't work)
 ```

-will complain if there are multiple interfaces to configure one - using Docker interface
+Will complain if there are multiple interfaces to configure one - using Docker interface:

 ```shell
 consul agent -dev -bind 192.168.99.1